The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

-Graph Convolutional Network (GCN) \cite{DBLP:journals/corr/abs-1812-08434} has been also used to successfully model label dependencies in MLC problems.
-For multi-label image classification problem, \cite{DBLP:conf/cvpr/ChenWWG19} first builds a directed graph over the object labels, employs GCN to model the correlations between labels and map label representation to inter-dependent object classifiers.
+Graph Convolutional Network (GCN) \cite{DBLP:journals/corr/abs-1812-08434} has been also used to successfully model label dependency in MLC problem.
+In multi-label image classification problem, \cite{DBLP:conf/cvpr/ChenWWG19} first builds a directed graph over the object labels, employs GCN to model the correlations between labels, and maps label representation to inter-dependent object classifiers.
 Similarly, Semantic-Specific Graph Representation Learning (SSGRL) \cite{DBLP:conf/iccv/ChenXHWL19} includes semantic decoupling and interaction modules to learn and correlate semantic-specific representations respectively.
 The correlation is achieved by GCN on a graph built on label co-occurrence.
 Later, \cite{DBLP:conf/aaai/WangHLLZMW20} adds lateral connections between GCN and CNN at shallow, middle and deep layers such that label information can be better injected into backbone CNN for label awareness.
 For multi-label patent classification, which is regarded as multi-label text classification problem, \cite{DBLP:conf/aaai/Tang0XPWC20} proposes a new deep learning model based on GCN to capture rich semantic information.
 The authors design an adaptive non-local second-order attention layer to model long-range semantic dependencies in text content as label attention for patent categories.

 As an alternative of DNN, deep forest \cite{DBLP:conf/ijcai/ZhouF17} is a recent deep learning framework based on tree model ensembles, which does not rely on backpropagation. \cite{DBLP:journals/corr/abs-1911-06557} introduces deep forest for MLC due to the advantages of deep forest models.
 The proposed Multi-Label Deep Forest (MLDF) can handle two challenging problems in MLC: optimizing different performance measures and reducing overfitting.
-The extensive experiments show that MLDF achieves the best performance over six measures, which verifies the theoretical findings.
-To devise lightweight deep learning architectures for fast training and prediction in MLC problem is worthy to be explored.
+The extensive experiments show that MLDF achieves the best performance over hamming loss, one-error, coverage, ranking loss, average precision and macro-AUC measures.

+\textbf{Remark.} Advanced deep architecture has more powerful learning capability, and thus can be more effective for MLC problem.
+Beginners can try representative deep works of advanced RNN \cite{DBLP:conf/cvpr/WangYMHHX16}, GCN \cite{DBLP:conf/cvpr/ChenWWG19} \cite{DBLP:journals/corr/abs-1911-06557} to address MLC problems.
+However, these advanced deep methods usually contain very large amounts of parameters, and require high complexity in terms of training and prediction costs.
+To devise lightweight architecture for efficient training and prediction is worthy to be explored for advanced deep methods for MLC.